apache/airflow/dev/README.md

 *Note: `compile_assets` command build the frontend assets (JS and CSS) files for the Web UI using webpack and npm.
 Please make sure you have `npm` installed on your local machine globally.
-Details on how to install `npm` can be found in CONTRIBUTING.md file.*
+Details on how to install `npm` can be found in CONTRIBUTING.rst file.*

 After that navigate to relative directory i.e., `cd dist` and sign the release files.